 Finally, we’ve seen issues with irresponsible informal camping in the Loch Lomond and the Trossachs National Park, which have escalated in recent years.
 This led (in March 2017) to the National Park Authority introducing temporary byelaws and a permit system (costing £3 per night) in order to camp in the new camping management zones between March and October each year.
 These camping management zones cover the most popular lochside locations (around 4% of the total Park area), and restrictions don’t apply outwith these zones.
 In Glen Etive too, the landowner has provided a designated campsite at the foot of the Glen beside Loch Etive to attempt to reduce littering from informal camping down the 12 mile length of the Glen.

-While I’m not aware of any particular issues relating to camper van and motorhome owners acting irresponsibly or antisocially the measures introduced unfortunately don’t distinguish between the irresponsible few and the responsible majority.
 The police have always had the power to give fixed penalty notices to people camping irresponsibly (littering, adopting anti-social behaviour) and so there’s strong pressure on the Loch Lomond and the Trossachs National Park Authority to simply enforce these existing powers so that the anti-social minority don’t continue to restrict access for the responsible majority.
 (The police clearly need to reallocate resources for this to happen of course).

 I’ve deliberately summarised some of the main tensions that are currently found in Scotland, particularly during the busier summer months.
 To many people this may seem strange since the popular view is that you can wild camp for free anywhere in Scotland, right?